rjbultitude/theconditionalorchestra/README.md

 Pressure - pitch root
 Wind speed - sound volume

+A 'cut off' temperature defines whether the sound scale is predefined or tuned to arbitrary values

+Precipitation plays an arpeggiated sequence
+A precipType of `rain` with high precipIntensity - Fast and loud A precipType of `sleet` - with high precipIntensity - Slower and less loud A precipType of `snow` - played slowest and quieter

 ##Plans

-Pick a 'cut off' temperature that defines whether the sound scale is predefined or tuned to arbitrary values

-precipType - a string (rain, snow, or sleet) that is undefined if precipIntensity is 0 rain - hard sound sleet - softer sound, played slowly snow - soft sound, payed slowest
+Night time should also manage the filter frequency as it affects visibility

 Use the icons
 icon: A machine-readable text summary of this data point, suitable for selecting an icon for display.
 If defined, this property will have one of the following values: clear-day, clear-night, rain, snow, sleet, wind, fog, cloudy, partly-cloudy-day, or partly-cloudy-night.
 (Developers should ensure that a sensible default is defined, as additional values, such as hail, thunderstorm, or tornado, may be defined in the future.)

-Use visibility and day/night to set Filter

 Add service worker for offline joy